liquity/dev/README.md

 Tokens are freely exchangeable - anyone with an Ethereum address can send or receive CLV tokens, whether they have an open CDP or not.

-The Liquity system regularly updates the ETH:USD price via a trusted data feed.
-When a CDP falls below a minimum 110% collateral ratio, it is considered under-collateralized, and is vulnerable to liquidation.
+The Liquity system regularly updates the ETH:USD price via a decentralized data feed.
+When a CDP falls below a minimum collateral ratio (MCR) of 110%, it is considered under-collateralized, and is vulnerable to liquidation.

 ## Liquidation